extremenetworks/Virtual_EXOS/gns3_projects/Two_EAPS_rings/README.md

-# Two EAPS Ring example GNS3 project
+# Two EAPS Ring Example Project

 This GNS3 project was made to show a configuration example of how Two EAPS rings connected together with CFM is configured.
 Vlan Data is across all switches and CFM is used with EAPS to protect against logical failures.